filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

     ->defaultFolder(fn (Event $event) => $event->mediaLibraryFolder),
 ```

 NB.: Please note that the media picker will now open this folder by default.
 However, users are still able to click to other folders and view them.
-If you have a need to disable this and only force a specific folder, please let me know via support@ralphjsmit.com.
+If you have a need to disable this and only force a specific folder, please let me know via Discord or support@ralphjsmit.com.

 #### Reordering multiple items in the media picker